openmm/openmmexampleplugin/README.md

 When building OpenMM's Python API, the interface file is generated automatically from the C++ API.
-That guarantees the C++ and Python APIs are always synchronized with each other and avoids the potential bugs that would come from have duplicate definitions.
+That guarantees the C++ and Python APIs are always synchronized with each other and avoids the potential bugs that would come from having duplicate definitions.
 It takes a lot of complex processing to do that, though, and for a single plugin it's far simpler to just write the interface file by hand.
 You will find it in the "python" directory.